 Retirees who have served 20 years or more or deceased faculty and staff who meet the same criterion are further recognized by a plaque positioned under a campus tree dedicated in their honor.
 Non-Medicare-eligible covered dependents of deceased employees who would have qualified for retiree benefits may continue purchasing Rice group health insurance coverage as dependents of deceased retirees.

 One highly valued benefit of being a retiree is free parking in any lot on the Rice campus!
 This makes it easy for you to maintain academic and social connections with the University when you retire.
 Once you retire, you will need to go to the Parking Office to have your parking access card re-coded for retiree status.
 You will also receive a new sticker for your car.
 Please note that parking is made available strictly to those retirees who wish to maintain a relationship with the campus and participate in campus intellectual and social life.
 This is not intended for regular daily parking, for example, to allow a former employee to have free parking pursuant to employment in The Texas Medical Center.

 Many university tuition benefits apply to Rice retirees.
 You can find out more about them under the Tuition Benefits portion of this website.

-Rice’s retiree health plans are the same plans offered to active employees, but with different premium costs associated.
+Rice’s retiree health plans are the same plans offered to active employees but with different premiums and associated costs.
 To view the current premium rates, please visit the Rates, Resources, and Government Notices page.
 If you have questions about your retiree coverage, Aetna concierge can help you just like they help active employees.
 You can reach them at 1-800-905-7670.
 Rice retirees enrolled in our plans have an annual enrollment period every year, just as active faculty and staff have.
 This is typically held in May of each year, with changes effective July 1.